320 pp., 6.125 x 9.25, 9 drawings, 18 graphs, 28 tables, appends., notes, bibl., index

 About the Author

-Horace A. Bartilow, associate professor of political science at the University of Kentucky, is the author of The Debt Dilemma.
+Horace A. Bartilow, professor of international political economy at the University of Kentucky, is the author of The Debt Dilemma.

 For more information about Horace A. Bartilow, visit the Author Page.